 This works because the respective muscles are addressed in different ways.

-Since it is almost impossible to activate all muscle fibers of a certain muscle with just one single exercise, supersets facilitate the stimulation of our muscles from different angles.
+Since it is almost impossible to activate all muscle fibers of a certain muscle with just a single exercise, supersets facilitate the stimulation of your muscles from different angles.

-As a result, it ensures that as many muscle fibers as possible are demanded.
+As a result, it ensures that as many muscle fibers as possible get demanded.

-The trained muscle group is literally demanded to its maximum.
-But correspondingly, the training stimulus is very high and promotes an effective way to bring you to the next level.
+The targeted muscle group is literally demanded to its maximum.
+But correspondingly, the training stimulus is very high and promotes an effective way to build muscle.

-Example: bench press (heavyweight) + any butterfly variation (low weight) for chest
+Example: bench press (heavyweight) + any flying movement variation (low weight) for chest

-First, you start off doing your set of bench press and immediately after it you switch to either a pre-loaded butterfly machine or dumbbell flys for example.
+First, you start off doing your set of bench press and immediately after it you switch to either a pre-loaded butterfly machine or dumbbell flys.

-The advantage: The muscle is maximally trained and exhausted from different angles.
-This leads to stronger stimulation and thus faster muscle growth.
+The advantage: your muscle is maximally trained and exhausted from different angles.
+This leads to higher muscle fibre activation and accordingly better growth stimulus.

-Especially strength athletes, who have reached a training plateau (stagnation), can stimulate new growth incentives with this method.
+Especially strength athletes, who have reached a training plateau (stagnation) might find in this technique the long-awaited breakthrough.

-If this were not the case, an angled body part would never come back to its original position, which would be rather impractical.
+If this wouldn’t be the case, an angled body part could never come back to its original position.
+And that would be rather impractical.

 In the antagonistic superset, flexor and extensor are trained successively.

 The advantage of this technique is its high intensity.
-When the activated muscle works, the opponent is actively stretched and blooded.
+When the activated muscle works, the opponent is actively stretched and bleed-through.
 The same applies vice versa.

 Also, due to the lack of breaks in between each set, it leads to a high activation of the entire circulation.
-In turn, this also promotes fat loss after exercise, because the calorie consumption increases significantly.
+In turn, this also promotes weight loss, as the calorie consumption increases significantly.

-In addition, you reduce the duration of the actual workout, as several muscles are trained in one go.
+In addition, the workout duration is reduced significantly, as several muscles are trained in one go.

 Finally, the intermuscular coordination improves.
 On the one hand, the interaction of agonist and antagonist.